 - The ONLY reason the CDC ups Lyme numbers is due to ‘vaccine’ development which is a huge cash cow for them as they own patents on many vaccines.
 When they bring a disease into the lime-light (pun intended) it’s always for a monetary reason – not because they are concerned about patients.
 The CDC lies, and releases and withholds data for its own vested purposes.
 Even mainstream doctors state the CDC has abandoned science & public health is broken.
-In a huge overreach of power, a FOIA request showed the CDC tracked millions of phones (using tax-power money) to see if Americans followed COVID lockdown orders, but also for non-COVID related programs.
+In a huge overreach of power, a FOIA request showed the CDC tracked millions of phones (using tax-payer money) to see if Americans followed COVID lockdown orders, but also for non-COVID related programs.
 CDC twisted logic reiterates travel mask advice despite a court ruling and its own data.
-(Hopefully it is clear the CDC is not our friend)
+(Hopefully it is abundantly clear the CDC is not our friend)

 - The WHO is also completely corrupt.
 They too only advance certain diseases due to financial interests.